vBh5/Demo-Repo/README.md

 # Demo-Repo
-This is First Git Repo
+This is First Git Repo.
+Author - vBh